LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 Power can be set to **50mW**, **250mW**, **500mW**, **750mW**, **1W**, **2W**, **3W**, **4W**, **5W** and **+W-**.

 The **+W-** power setting configures the PA drive to the value specified by the User Power value in the Options menu.
-By default this is set to the maximum value which will result in the radio producing more than 5W.
+By default, this is set to the maximum value which will result in the radio producing more than 5W.
 **Power settings resulting in the radio producing more than 5W are designed for emergency use only, and results in around 5.5W being produced on 70cm and 7W on 2m.**

 If the User power setting is configured to a lower value, it can also be used for very low power output, for example less than 50mW.